azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ![Durations by result, by level](img/tracks/geowave-duration-by-result-count-and-days.png)

-# Appendix F: Details of Multitenancy Stress Tests
+# Appendix E: Details of Multitenancy Stress Tests

 In multitenancy tests we are interested in examining the behavior of the systems under heavy and dynamic query load.
 This simulates a common deployment in which the Accumulo cluster is a shared resource backing a group of application servers.